How do old phones help chimpanzees?

 Recycling your old phone isn’t just for schools!
 Individuals and businesses can donate their old phones too.

-Organise a FREE courier collection for 10 or more mobiles, or a reply paid label for less than 10.
+Organise a FREE courier collection for 10 or more mobiles.

 JGIA has been raising funds to protect African great apes and their habitats through our mobile phone collection program since 2006.
 Funds have been used for park ranger salaries and providing them with the necessary tools and equipment to patrol parks, protect chimpanzees and gorillas, and collect data on habitat quality.